 When you have one, make sure your mouse is turned on, then connect the USB receiver or USB cable for the mouse to the USB end of the adapter.
 Next, plug in the adapter to the iPhone's Lightning port.
 Immediately, you should see an option appear for "USB Reciever" under Connected Devices.
 Tap that, then proceed to Step 3.

-No matter what type of computer mouse you have, after you select it in the Pointing Devices menu (go back there if you used Option 1 above for pairing), you'll have options to customize what buttons do what.
+No matter what type of computer mouse you have, after you select it in the "Devices" menu (go back there if you paired the mouse from the Settings app), you'll have options to customize what buttons do what.
 Depending on your mouse, some buttons may already be assigned.
-On a three-button mouse, the defaults seem to be "Single-Tap" for one button, "Open Menu" for another, and "Home" for the last one.
+On a three-button mouse, the defaults seem to be "Single-Tap" for the left-click, "Open Menu" for the right-click, and "Home" for scroll-click.
 You can tap any of these buttons and change the action to something different.

-All of the actions include None, Single-Tap, Open Menu, 3D Touch, Accessibility Shortcut, Analytics, App Switcher, Control Center, Double Tap, Home, Lock Rotation, Lock Screen, Mute, Notifications, Pinch, Reachability, Restart, Screenshot, Shake, Siri, SOS, Speak Screen, Voice Control, Volume Down, Volume Up, and Apple Pay.
+All of the actions include None, Single-Tap, Open Menu, 3D Touch (if your iPhone supports it), Accessibility Shortcut, Analytics, App Switcher, Control Center, Double Tap, Home, Lock Rotation, Lock Screen, Long Press, Mute, Notifications, Pinch, Reachability, Restart, Screenshot, Shake, Siri, SOS, Speak Screen, Spotlight, Voice Control, Volume Down, Volume Up, and Apple Pay.

 If you don't see any buttons already available to set up, or if not all of your mouse's buttons are present, you can force your iPhone to recognize the other buttons.
 To do so, tap "Customize Additional Buttons" at the top.
 A prompt will appear asking you to press a button on your pointing device to choose an action.
 When you do, the button should appear in the list which you could associate with any of the available options seen above.